JeffreyCarbillet/CarbilletEtAl2025FID/README.md

 The file contains 15 columns.

-Data were collected during a research project conducted on Kakrarahu islet, Estonia.
-Data are related to Common gull breeding pairs on which flight initiation distance protocols have been conducted over 3 years (2023, 2024, 2025).

 Egg: Mass of the egg, in grams

 EggNb: Number of the egg, indicating if it was laid as a 1st, 2nd, 3rd, etc..., egg